 Hospobaby's favourite Indian-spiced yoghurt and peas

-*"Hospo", short for hospitality, is a term used regularly in the hospitality industry.
-Chand and Sid own the restaurant Sidart in Ponsonby so Zoya has been part of the hospitality industry from day one, hence the term hospobaby.
+*”Hospo”, short for hospitality, is a term used regularly in the hospitality industry.
+Chand and Sid Sahrawat own the restaurants, Sidart and Cassia, so their daughter Zoya has been part of the hospitality industry from day one, hence the term “hospobaby”

 - Heat oil in a frying pan and add the cumin and coriander seeds.

 - Once they are crackling and fragrant, add the garlic and onion and stir.

 - Add the rest of the spices and salt and saute for 2 minutes, if the spices start to stick to the pan add a bit of water to loosen it up.

 - Add the peas and mix everything together.
 Saute for another 3-4 minutes until the peas soften.

 - Take the pan off the heat.
 Beat the yoghurt and add it to the pan.
 If you add the yoghurt while the pan is on the heat it will split.

 - The yoghurt should form a sauce for the peas; you can add as much as you like to adjust the intensity of the spices.